lucky-119/Promptologist/README.md

 ```

 ## Description
 Promptologist is the Course Project for our [11-785 Introduction to Deep Learning](https://deeplearning.cs.cmu.edu/F23/index.html#:~:text=the%20calendar%20first.-,OH%20Calendar,-%3A%20The%20Google) Course for Fall 2023.
+It is a specialized Generative Pre-trained Transformer (GPT) tailored exclusively for the medical domain.

 ## Goals

+- We aim to build a robust large language model trained on medical dialogue that resolves patients queries.
+- We aim to work on making it compact to save costs and compute and increase the accessibility to our users.
-The goal of this project was to do do model distillation on a Large Language Model specifically in the field of medicine.
+- The goal is to perform model distillation on a Large Language Model specifically in the field of medicine.

 ## Constraints

-Our problem is specifically restrained to the field of Medical Consultation.
+Our problem is specifically restrained to the field of Medical Consultation and Patient query resolution.

 ## Model Architecture